SilviaAmAm/tf_hackathon/README.md

 Thursday 26th of April, Projects:

-1. Auto-encoder for picture compression
+1. Auto-encoder for picture compression:
+Introductions to the theory of autoencoders and how to build one can be found [here](http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/) and [here](https://blog.keras.io/building-autoencoders-in-keras.html).

+2. "Beginner" tensorflow tutorials can be found [here](https://www.tensorflow.org/versions/r1.1/get_started/mnist/beginners).

+3. Advanced tensorflow tutorials can be found [here](https://www.tensorflow.org/tutorials/).
+For those of you that are feeling adventurous...